vearnfi/contracts/README.md

 (This will start a HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/)

-On a new terminal, deploy and instance of the Greeter.sol contract
+On a new terminal, deploy and instance of the Trader.sol contract

 ```
 npx hardhat run scripts/deploy.ts --network localhost